2251 views

 Bailiffs can clamp or take your vehicle under certain circumstances.

-It is essential to understand that they could come and clamp or take your vehicle if you are not at home.
+It is important to understand that if you are not at home then they could come and clamp or take your vehicle.

 There are certain circumstances when a bailiff can’t take your vehicle: